Preprints

 How to make your work preprint: step-by-step

 1. Check that your chosen journal allows you to make your work available as preprint.
-Use Sherpa Romeo.
+Use open policy finder.

 2. Identify a preprint server ideal for your research field.